 BrennPeter’s main website provides zero information about cleaning and/or caring for pen tips, but they have a separate site that they sell their products on.

-When I searched around that sight if found wire brushes to “remove char” from the tips.
+When I searched around the sight and I found wire brushes to “remove char” from the tips.
 Since they sell the brushes, I have to assume that is their recommended cleaning method.

 https://www.bastelfritze.de/en/Pyrography—Brennpeter/